|

 my favor: after all, only about 5% of armadillos carry the disease (or so I've read) and about 95% of people have a natural immunity to the disease (or so I've read) and I'm an optimistic fellow.
 I figure this is

-another one of those wildlife issues, like venomous snakes or killer sharks in which I've got a 1000% better chance of dying on the car drive to the animal as from the animal itself.
+another one of those wildlife issues, like venomous snakes or killer sharks in which I've got a 1000% better chance of dying on the car drive to trap/relocate the animal as from the animal itself.
 But to be more pragmatic about

 it, I don't think there's any documented cases of leprosy transmission from armadillos to people.

-Leprosy is a bacterial disease.
+Leprosy, also known as Hansen's Disease, is a bacterial disease.
 The leprosy bacillus usually inhabits the cooler extremities of the human body (hands, ears, nose).
 It's theorized that the armadillo can carry it because of yet another fascinating

 armadillo trait: low body temperature.
-Armadillos usually maintain a body temperature of around 90 degrees farenheit.
-This provides an environment conducive to the bacterial growth.
-Furthermore, armadillos can live for a
+Armadillos usually maintain a body temperature of around 90 degrees

 long time, which gives the slow-developing disease a chance to take off and do its dirty business.
 Thus, armadillos are used in the study of leprosy, since it's apparently impossible to grow the bacteria in a laboratory